 If you hadn’t already noticed from the many Instagram and blog posts, last month I went on a 3-week adventure around Europe.
 My very first stop in Europe was Germany where I spent just over 24 hours in Berlin.
 That’s right I only had one day in Berlin, I wish I had longer to explore this amazing city but I made sure I made that day as Jam-packed as possible.
-Keep reading to see how you can spend 24 hours in Berlin.
+Keep reading to see how you can see Berlin in a day!
 See the bottom of this post to get your own Berlin bucket list challenge!

 24 hours in Berlin itinerary:

 So although our first stop on our Interrailing trip was Berlin, we originally flew to Hamburg as it was so much cheaper.
 We managed to get an early flight (read – too early) to Hamburg, arriving at around 9.30 am.
 And then came the tricky part … how to get from Hamburg to Berlin.
 To keep things as cheap as possible we decided to get a Flixbus to Berlin Bus Station.
 It only cost 15 euros and took around 3 hours.
 There were some delays on the way and we finally got to Berlin at around 3pm, taking another 45 minutes to get to our Hostel!
 We stayed at the ‘PLUS Berlin’ hostel, a very luxurious hostel but still incredibly good value for money!
 The best thing about this hostel was that it is located Friedrichshain, only a few minutes walk to the Wall Museum and the infamous East Side Gallery.
-So of course checking out the artwork was a big priority.
+Perfect location to see Berlin in a day!

 East Side Gallery: